SegMatch: Segment based loop-closure for 3D point clouds: Abstract

 \section{Abstract}

-Loop-closure detection on 3D data is a challenging task that has been commonly approached by adapting image-based solutions.
+Place recognition in 3D data is a challenging task that has been commonly approached by adapting image-based solutions.
 Methods based on local features suffer from ambiguity and from robustness to environment changes while methods based on global features are viewpoint dependent.
-We propose \textit{SegMatch}, a reliable loop-closure detection algorithm based on the matching of 3D segments.
-Segments provide a good compromise between local and global descriptions, incorporating their strengths while reducing their individual drawbacks.

-\textit{SegMatch} does not rely on assumptions of `perfect segmentation', or on the existence of `objects' in the environment, which allows for reliable execution on large scale, unstructured environments.
+We propose \textit{SegMatch}, a reliable place recognition algorithm based on the matching of 3D segments.
+Segments provide a good compromise between local and global descriptions, incorporating their strengths while reducing their individual drawbacks. \textit{SegMatch} does not rely on assumptions of `perfect segmentation', or on the existence of `objects' in the environment, which allows for reliable execution on large scale, unstructured environments.
 We quantitatively demonstrate that \textit{SegMatch} can achieve accurate localization at a frequency of 1Hz on the largest sequence of the KITTI odometry dataset.
 We furthermore show how this algorithm can reliably detect and close loops in real-time, during online operation.
-In addition, the source code for the \textit{SegMatch} algorithm will be made available after publication.
+In addition, the source code for the \textit{SegMatch} algorithm is made publicly available\footnote{The \textit{SegMatch} algorithm is available at \url{https://github.com/ethz-asl/segmatch} and a video demonstration is available at \url{https://www.youtube.com/watch?v=iddCgYbgpjE}.}.